 7. Text photos of your mail to Mel

 Mel is a little tool I’ve built with a simple value prop — unsubscribe from postal mail.
 Simply snap a photo of a piece of junk mail, capturing your address and the company name, and Mel will use a combination of automation and virtual assistants to contact the company and have you removed from their list.

 There’s no app to install and no account needed.
-For $3/piece or $25/year, you can simply text photos of your mail to Mel and never receive solicitation from that sender again.
+For $25/year, you can simply text photos of your mail to Mel and never receive solicitation from that sender again.
 The annual plan has additional benefits, such as completing steps 1-5 of this article on your behalf.